-Shane was the first Group Chief Executive Officer of the integrated Sisters of Mercy Victorian hospital and aged care services group, merging public hospitals, private hospitals, aged care services, and palliative care services into a single new organisation and expanding the Sisters of Mercy mission from five entities to 12.
+Shane was the first Group Chief Executive Officer of the integrated Sisters of Mercy Victorian hospital and aged care services group, merging public hospitals, private hospitals, aged care services, and palliative care services into a single new organisation and expanding the Sisters of Mercy mission from five entities to twelve.

 Glenn Appleyard was a member of the Australian Accounting Standards Board from 1 January 2003 to 31 December 2011.

-Glenn has held several senior positions within the public service including Deputy Secretary in the Tasmanian and Victorian Departments of Treasury and Finance, Regional Director for the Australian Bureau of Statistics in Tasmania.
+Glenn has held several senior positions within the public service including: Deputy Secretary in the Tasmanian and Victorian Departments of Treasury and Finance, and Regional Director for the Australian Bureau of Statistics in Tasmania.

 He was a member of the Commonwealth Grants Commission for 11 years, and was also the Chair of the Tasmanian Economic Regulator.
 Glenn is currently the Chairman of PSMA Australia Ltd.

 Associate Professor Bruce Chater is Head of the Academic Discipline of Rural and Remote Medicine at the University of Queensland — tasks he performs from his rural base of Theodore, Queensland, where he continues as a practising rural doctor.

 Bruce has been involved in ensuring that rural health services provide high quality and professional services to rural people.
-He was the founding convener of the Rural Doctors’ Association of Queensland and Australia, founding Chair of the National Rural Health Alliance, Secretary Rural Wonca (Rural Working Party of the World Organisation of Family Doctors) and served as President of the Australian College of Rural and Remote Medicine.
+He was the founding convener of the Rural Doctors’ Association of Queensland and Australia, founding Chair of the National Rural Health Alliance, Secretary of the Rural Working Party of the World Organisation of Family Doctors, (WONCA) and served as President of the Australian College of Rural and Remote Medicine.

 Prudence Ford is a member of the Health Consumers’ Council of WA and a community member of the Medical Board of Australia.
 Prudence was an inaugural member of the National Blood Authority, and was previously a member of the National Health and Medical Council, the Brightwater Care Group Board and the Western Australian Medical Board.

 Prudence has had 30 years’ experience in the public service at Commonwealth and state levels.
 She has held senior executive positions in the then Commonwealth Departments of Community Services and Health, Finance, and the Attorney General, and the Western Australian Departments of Health, and the Premier and Cabinet.